University of Wisconsin-Madison

 Please observe that the course is not limited to material in the text.
 Additional resources will be provided in class.

-UW seal Text organization
+UW seal

 Reserve for extra practice (optional)

 Mechanics of materials.
-Location: Wendt Library
+Location: Wendt Library is no longer a library.

-Laboratory experiments selected from the following..
+Laboratory experiments selected from the following.

 (i)...Lab 1.
 Review of journal article download pdf

-(ii)...Postural stability download pdf
+(ii)...Postural stability lab guide pdf

 Homework assignments are due in the lecture room one week after the day assigned unless stated otherwise.
 Homework may be neatly hand written unless a specific request is made otherwise.
+Do not attempt to fragment the assignment into segments: if it is not done on the due date, turn in the full assignment late.

-yellow ball Writing guide.
+UW Writing guide.

-yellow ball EMA 611 experimental mechanics
+EMA 611 experimental mechanics